 Engage your five senses this Autumn and engage in the delights!
 Mindfulness can help us to slow down and appreciate every moment in the moment.
 The old ‘stop and smell the roses’ adage makes sense now.
 Mindfulness brings us into the now and requires our full attention.
 It demands our attention and wants the details.
 How did it smell? – Describe the colour – and so on.
 Practicing Gratitude in this moment would be appreciating the beauty, being thankful for eyes that can see it, a nose that can smell it’s perfume.
 Thankful that it’s beauty can be enjoyed.
 When we are present and living in the moment and thankful for all the good that exists in our lives, life becomes easier to handle, it’s becomes more because our value on it is more.
 What we give attention grows.
 Give gratitude and thanks your upmost attention.

 “Gratitude unlocks the fullness of life.
 It turns what we have into enough and more.”Melody Beattie

 I am grateful for my family; my love and partner, our two children, our extended families that have done so much for us, all those with feathers and fur who add to my purpose and fill my heart, life’s opportunity and making a go at my dreams, the business women that support me, believe me and have my back.
 This year, while becoming comfortable with my successes, I am very grateful for the bravery and commitment I have demonstrated to myself in the last few years of my life through therapy and healing.
 I am thankful for the inspiration and motivation to do better for my family.

 Thanks for reading October is about Gratitude and Giving Thanks, it really means so much.
-I would love to hear about what Motherhood is like for you.
+I would love to hear about what parenthood/adulthood is like for you.
 Drop me a comment and share this with someone who could use it.